 We follow the 2015 Edexcel A Level Physics course.
 Additionally, Physics is a practical subject and you will spend a considerable portion of your time conducting your own experiments.
 A successful Physicist must be able to draw conclusions from experimental results as well as learning from established theory.
-By completing a number of required practicals throughout the two years, you will earn a practical skills accreditation.
+By completing a number of required practicals throughout the two years, you will earn a practical skills accreditation study A Level Maths as well as A Level Physics.
+Students who do not take Maths. find A Level Physics guite challenging.